 Student Union, Room 1532

-The Center for Experiential Learning and Career Development (CELCD) works to connect students to meaningful learning experiences and assist students with determining a major and career exploration.
-CELCD offers resources and strategies for choosing a college major, developing career plans, preparing for a job search and interviewing, finding on– and off-campus part-time jobs, and identifying internship opportunities and career positions.
+The Center for Experiential Learning and Career Services (CELCS) works to connect students to meaningful learning experiences and assist students with determining a major and career exploration.
+CELCS offers resources and strategies for choosing a college major, developing career plans, preparing for a job search and interviewing, finding on– and off-campus part-time jobs, and identifying internship opportunities and career positions.
 It provides students networking opportunities with employers at six annual job fairs as well as on-campus recruiting.
 Career Services has one of the most comprehensive career libraries on campus in addition to extensive resources available on its website.

 Student Union, Rm 2500